Muneeb110/eBayAPIIntegration/README.md

 # eBay API Integration
 This project is a Windows Forms application that integrates with the eBay API to search for items based on user input and display the results.
-It uses the eBayAPIIntegration library for making API requests and handling the response.

 ## Getting Started
 To run the application and use the eBay API integration, follow these steps: